huggingface/blog/ml-for-games-2.md

   <img src="/blog/assets/124_ml-for-games/quaternion.png" alt="ChatGPT Quaternion Explanation">
 </figure>

-If I didn't already know that quaternions are a lot more painfully complicated than this, I would probably think this answer is correct.
-This is a great example of why ChatGPT, while very useful, probably shouldn't be used as a knowledge base.
+This explanation, while sounding excellent, is completely wrong.
+This is a great example of why ChatGPT, while very useful, shouldn't be used as a definitive knowledge base.

 #### Suggestions

-So if ChatGPT fails a lot, should you just not use it?
-I would argue that it's still extremely useful, just more so as a tool than a replacement.

-In the example of Game Design, I could have followed up on ChatGPT's answer, and asked it to implement all of its suggested game mechanics for me.
-That might work *somewhat*, but maybe not very well.
-My suggestion is to instead use ChatGPT to help develop ideas, somewhat like brainstorming ideas with someone.
+If ChatGPT fails a lot, should you use it?
+I would argue that it's still extremely useful as a tool, rather than as a replacement.
+In the example of Game Design, I could have followed up on ChatGPT's answer, and asked it to implement all of its suggestions for me.
+As I mentioned before, [others have done this](https://www.youtube.com/watch?v=YDWvAqKLTLg&ab_channel=AAlex), and it somewhat works.
+However, I would suggest using ChatGPT more as a tool for brainstorming and acceleration, rather than as a complete replacement for steps in the development process.

-Or just have it make an entire game for you.
-I won't stop you.
-And it would probably make a pretty good video.

 In the next part, we'll be using **AI for 3D Assets**.